Paskul/trajectory_caching_pascal/README.md

 `center` is the exact midpoint of a voxel.
 When caching, we understand this to be an estimate of the real apple's location, where we migrate from the approach pose to the center pose as 'approaching the apple'.
 It is expected that the `center` location itself is not actually the apple location itself, as a voxel's cache should be triggered **if the apple falls anywhere within voxel bounds**, typically not found in the exact center.
 For this reason alone, an additional custom *servo controller* must be implemented, but has not been done yet.

 To estimate a similar result of `approach` to `center`, a Cartesian path seeded from the selected `test` to `approach` trajectory end-pose to voxel-midpoint (`center`) is calculated, and stored.
 This Cartesian path does not consider manipulability.
-I would expect it still avoids joint limits, but there is nothing proven here, and this is the exact reason a custom servo-controller is needed as a last step.
+I would expect it still avoids joint limits to some degree, but there is nothing proven here, and this is the exact reason a custom servo-controller is needed as a last step.

 all_points_cacher (for all points, iterates over trajectory_cacher) parameters:
 | Parameter | Default |